UPDATED: March 2020

 Ayeina will be my personal diary and I will share my part of reflections under “Quranic reflections” every week in shaa Allaah.
 Anyone who will want to share theirs as well, they can post them in the comments section below so everyone can see and benefit in shaa Allaah.

-EXTRA TIP: We may also start memorizing Qur’an (hifz) as we progress into studying it.
-Allaah will make the memorization easy as you get a good grasp on the meaning of Qur’an.
+EXTRA TIP: We may also start memorizing Qur’an (hifz) as you study it.
+Allah will make the memorization easy as you get a good grasp on the meaning of Qur’an.

-*Note: If you have more authentic resources that teach the complete Qur’an in such detail (preferably free) then share them in the comments section below so everyone can benefit.
-By the end of the week, I will post my reflections on Surah Fatiha in shaa Allaah (hoping that you all would be done with it by that time as well.)
+*Note: If you have more authentic resources that teach the complete Qur’an in such detail (preferably free) then share them in the comments section below so everyone can benefit).

 EDIT: Some people are having difficulty understanding the whole process so I will mention how I am going to study.
 Perhaps an example will make things sound easy.
 My very basic choice of set is:

-B from word to word translation (English Juzz by Alhuda (hard copy) – I will be going through the Urdu version also)
+B from word to word translation (English Juzz by Alhuda (hard copy))

 A from Tafseer (Urdu Taleem ul Quran 2007 by Dr. Farhat)